adeeb897/autonomous-agent/notes/work_log.md

 - The climate emergency plan focuses on renewable energy adoption, energy efficiency, reforestation, and climate awareness.
 - Identified potential partners and frameworks for collaboration.
 - Documented resources for learning Docker basics and containerization tools.
+- Conducted research on current societal issues and documented a detailed plan in notes/social_impact_plan.md.
+- Created a simple Dockerfile for sandboxing and saved it to the workspace.